 A little more information about me:

-I am 32 years old (1985) and was born in Derbyshire, United Kingdom.
+I was born in 1985, in Derbyshire (United Kingdom).
 I am half Scottish and half English.

 I am a freelance illustrator and website designer/developer as my full time jobs.
 I also co-run an open access printmaking studio (with my mother) at which I am the general administrator and screen printing tutor (among other things) - this is why I don't have much spare time!